yowko/Docs.zh-tw/docs/framework/unmanaged-api/profiling/icorprofilercallback5-conditionalweaktableelementreferences-method.md

 ## <a name="remarks"></a>備註

-.NET Framework 4.5 或更新版本的版本實作的程式碼剖析工具[ICorProfilerCallback5](icorprofilercallback5-interface.md)介面，並記錄所指定的相依性`ConditionalWeakTableElementReferences`方法。 `ICorProfilerCallback5` 提供一組完整的即時所代表的物件之間的相依性`ConditionalWeakTable`項目。 這些相依性和成員欄位所指定的參考[icorprofilercallback:: Objectreferences](icorprofilercallback-objectreferences-method.md)方法讓 managed 分析工具產生的作用中物件的完整物件圖形。
+A profiler for the .NET Framework 4.5 or later versions implements the [ICorProfilerCallback5](icorprofilercallback5-interface.md) interface and records the dependencies specified by the `ConditionalWeakTableElementReferences` method. `ICorProfilerCallback5` provides the complete set of dependencies among live objects represented by `ConditionalWeakTable` entries.
+These dependencies and the member field references specified by the [ICorProfilerCallback::ObjectReferences](icorprofilercallback-objectreferences-method.md) method enable a managed profiler to generate the full object graph of live objects.

 ## <a name="requirements"></a>需求

 **平台：** 請參閱[系統需求](../../../../docs/framework/get-started/system-requirements.md)。

-**標頭：** CorProf.idl, CorProf.h
+**標頭：** CorProf.idl、CorProf.h

 **.NET framework 版本：** [!INCLUDE[net_current_v45plus](../../../../includes/net-current-v45plus-md.md)]

-## <a name="see-also"></a>另請參閱
+## <a name="see-also"></a>請參閱

 - [ICorProfilerCallback5 介面](icorprofilercallback5-interface.md)